The oldest standing home in the city of Duluth

 Following his wife’s death, Minor Corley married his childhood friend, Winnie Guthrie Cain.
 Following Minor’s death, “Miss Winnie” continued to beautifully maintain the now-historic Payne-Corley House and delighted in opening the home for gatherings of friends, family, and neighbors.

 In 2004, the daughter of one of the Dreamkeepers, Duluth native Krista Summerour Ganley, and her husband, Michael Ganley, brought their world-class experience in events management and gourmet cuisine as the Payne-Corley House’s new management team.
-In 2008, the Ganleys purchased the Payne-Corley House and launched a major facility expansion with upgrades across the property, providing enhanced services for weddings and special events.
+In 2008, the Ganleys purchased the Payne-Corley House and launched a major facility expansion with upgrades across the property, providing enhanced services for weddings and special events including the addition of The Cottage on Main, a full-service restaurant open for lunch weekdays and hosting private dinners in the evenings.